rreddy626/spring25/fairness/feb-10.md

 ## [Big Data: A Report on Algorithmic Systems, Opportunity, and Civil Rights](https://obamawhitehouse.archives.gov/sites/default/files/microsites/ostp/2016_0504_data_discrimination.pdf).
 The White House, 2016

 ### Introduction
-Big data creates opportunities for technological innovations that enhance fairness and reduce discrimination.However, there is a risk that biases may become encoded in automated-decision making.
+Big data creates opportunities for technological innovations that enhance fairness and reduce discrimination.
+However, there is a risk that biases may become encoded in automated-decision making.
 The principle of "equal opportunity by design" is essential in developing technological systems to prevent such biases.
 To explore the challenges and opportunities big data offers for government policymaking, this report examines several case studies.

 ### Challenges in Big Data
 - *Data inputs to algorithms*: poorly selected data, incomplete data, inaccurate data, outdated data, selection bias, unintentional promotion of historical biases